Everything You Need to Know about Natural Angus Beef Cuts

 Primal and Subprimal Beef Cuts

 There are two overarching categories of beef cuts: primal and subprimal cuts.
-Primal refers to one the of eight regions below.
+Primal refers to one of the nine regions below.
+Use this chart as your guide to how tenderness and marbling vary by primal.

 Primal cuts are then divided into subprimal cuts, such as tenderloin or short loin.
-What you see in the grocery store or on a restaurant menu (such as New York Strip or T-bone steak), are products that come from the subprimal sections.
-Essentially, these are the products that have been portioned and are ready to eat—primal and subprimal cuts are too big to cook and consume at home, so they must be broken down before they’re sold.
+What you see in the grocery store or on a restaurant menu (such as New York strip or T-bone steak) are products that come from the subprimal sections.
+Essentially, these are the products that have been portioned and are ready to eat—primal and subprimal cuts are usually too big to cook and consume at home, so they must be broken down before they’re sold.

 Natural Angus Ribeye Steak: Rich & Juicy

-A favorite among beef lovers, the ribeye steak is a staple on any restaurant menu or in any meat case.
-It’s cut from the rib area of the beef, making it highly marbled and tender.
+A favorite among beef lovers, the ribeye steak is a staple on any restaurant menu and meat case.
+It’s cut from the rib primal, making it well-marbled and tender.
 The Natural Angus ribeye steak is tasty whether fresh off the grill, smoked, or cooked in a skillet.
 You can choose a boneless ribeye for easy cooking or bone-in for an impressive presentation.
 For a tasty all-in-one meal, try Ribeye with Pan-Fried Corn or Grilled Ribeye with Garlic Fries.

 Other great cuts from the rib primal: Prime rib roast, short ribs, and back ribs.